Genivia/ugrep/README.md

                   matches lines with (`A' or `B') and (`C' or `D'), --bool 'A AND NOT B' matches lines with `A' without `B'.
 Quoted subpatterns are matched literally as strings.
 For example, --bool 'A "AND"|"OR"' matches lines with `A' and also either `AND' or `OR'.
-Parenthesis are used for grouping.
+Parentheses are used for grouping.
 For example, --bool '(A B)|C' matches lines with `A' and `B', or lines with `C'.
 Note that all subpatterns in a Boolean query pattern are regular expressions, unless -F is specified.
 Options -E, -F, -G, -P and -Z can be combined with --bool to match subpatterns as strings or regular expressions (-E is the default.)
 This option does not apply to -f FILE patterns.
-Option --stats displays the search patterns applied.
+The double short option -%% enables options --files --bool.
+Option --stats displays the Boolean search patterns applied.
 See also options --and, --andnot, --not, --files and --lines.

            --break
                   Adds a line break between results from different files.
 This